Aliases for GLO1 Gene

 GeneCards Summary for GLO1 Gene

 GLO1 (Glyoxalase I) is a Protein Coding gene.
 Diseases associated with GLO1 include Triosephosphate Isomerase Deficiency and Hyperglycemia.
-Among its related pathways are Pyruvate metabolism and Citric Acid (TCA) cycle and Metabolism.
+Among its related pathways are Metabolism and Pyruvate metabolism and Citric Acid (TCA) cycle.
 Gene Ontology (GO) annotations related to this gene include lactoylglutathione lyase activity.
 An important paralog of this gene is GLOD4.

 UniProtKB/Swiss-Prot Summary for GLO1 Gene